HOME -::-

 Biodiversity Conservation Trust of India has been actively involved in the Kuno Wildlife Sanctuary of M.P. that is proposed second home for the Asiatic lions since its formation.

 At present, Gir National Park and Sanctuary in Gujrat is the Asiatic lion's last resort in the world.
-A small population of the big cats represents an extremely restricted population distribution; this leaves them vulnerable to variety of extinction threats like epidemic, diseases and other natural calamities.
+A small population of the big cats represents an extremely restricted population distribution; this leaves them vulnerable to variety of extinction threats l

 With a view to prevent the extinction of the Asiaticlions, the Wildlife Institute of India conducted a survey in search of a new home for the big cat.
 The Kuno wildlife Sanctuary in the northwest Madhya Pradesh was finally selected as the site to establish a second free ranging population of this mega carnivore.